 - Mental dullness (bying-ba) – this occurs when mindfulness loses its hold on the object because of the mental hold being loosened because of foggy-mindedness, sleepiness, or indecisiveness.
 We may lose our mental hold completely, just experience our minds being without sharp focus, or merely not being fresh and vivid in each moment.

 Shamatha: A Stilled and Settled State of Mind

 Shamatha (zhi-gnas), a stilled and settled state of mind (calm abiding), is attained exclusively with mental consciousness, not sensory consciousness.
 It is not merely a state of mind stilled of the obstacles to concentration and settled single-pointedly (rtse-gcig) on an object or in a particular state.
 Thus, it is more than just absorbed concentration.
 In addition, it has a further mental factor accompanying it: a sense of physical and mental fitness (pliability, flexibility).

 Of the two main types of meditation, discerning (analytical) (dpyad-sgom) and stabilizing (’jog-sgom), shamatha is an example of the stabilizing type.
-It focuses with absorbed concentration on an object, such as the breath, with an understanding and mindfulness of one of its main feature, such as impermanence.
+It focuses with absorbed concentration on an object, such as the breath, with an understanding and mindfulness of one of its main features, such as impermanence.